 You must enroll in the course CAES1000 in either the first or second semester of your first year of study if you have attained Level 3 or Level 4 in English Language in the Hong Kong Diploma of Secondary Education Examination (HKDSE) (or equivalent) in the same year in which you are admitted to the University*.

 CAES1000 course is optional for students who achieved Level 5 or above in English Language in HKDSE (or equivalent) in the same year in which students are admitted to the University.
 All students are welcome to sign up for a CAES1000 class.
-However, if you have not attained the abovementioned qualifications, you MUST sign up for a CAES1000 class during the course enrollment period (i.e. August 21 – 27, 2020).
+However, if you have not attained the abovementioned qualifications, you MUST sign up for a CAES1000 class during the course enrollment period (i.e. August 19 – 25, 2022).

 All students CAN sign up for a CAES1000 class.

 Each CAES1000 class has a quota of 20 and the Student Information System (SIS) approves students’ enrollment requests by auto-balloting.
-Thus, there is no guarantee that you will be allowed to enroll in the class you have selected.
+Thus, there is no guarantee that you will be allowed to enrol in the class you have selected.
 Please check your course selection results periodically.
-If you fail to enroll in your selected group, please choose another timeslot until you can enroll in a class successfully.
-The SIS system will automatically assign students to a class in either the first or second semester at the end of the course enrollment period to those who have attained Level 3 or Level 4 in HKDSE English Language, or equivalent AND do NOT sign up for a CUE class.
+If you fail to enrol in your selected group, please choose another timeslot until you can enrol in a class successfully.
+The SIS system will automatically assign a class in either the first or second semester at the end of the course enrolment period to those students who have attained Level 3 or Level 4 in HKDSE English Language, or equivalent AND have NOT yet signed up for a CUE class.

-Please refer to the course website https://learning.hku.hk/caes1000 for the detailed enrollment guidelines and watch the course video https://youtu.be/sSA6oqQXYsY (also available in the course website) to hear past CUE students talking about how the course benefitted themselves.
+Please refer to the course website https://learning.hku.hk/caes1000 for the detailed enrolment guidelines and watch the course video https://youtu.be/QXizhlJgllc (also available in the course website) to hear past CUE students talking about how the course benefitted themselves.